The dark side of allowing YouTubers and Celebrities into the Pay Per View boxing world in collaborations to keep them safe is exposed.

-World Boxing News has exclusively been informed that a YouTuber participating in a Pay Per View contest believed there was no danger before a high-profile bout.
+WBN exclusively learned that a YouTuber participating in a Pay Per View contest got told there was no danger to them before a high-profile bout.

 Fighting on a card that included professional fighters and charged on a paid platform, the vlogger in question thought he ‘would not be hurt’ during the match-up.

 The shocking revelation opens the door to what could now be a world of opportunism.
 A movement that takes away pugilism’s true essence.

 Having two boxers go toe-to-toe to see who the best man has long been the sport’s attraction.
 Now, a darker side has exploded with anyone bereft of natural talent able to compete.

 WBN hearing that there are actual conversations between YouTuber’s representatives and those they oppose inside the ropes about the possibility of not being injured casts a shadow on exhibitions’ future.

 It’s down heartening.
 It misses the brief of boxing.